top of page

 📜 Anglo-Saxon Law & Identity

-Before the Norman Conquest, England had a legal system rooted in folk-right—customary law enforced by local communities, not distant rulers.
+Before the Norman Conquest, England had a legal system rooted in folk‑right — customary law enforced by local communities, not distant rulers.

-It was tribal, decentralized, and participatory.
+It was tribal, decentralised, and participatory.

 People knew their rights because they lived them.